smessmer/clap-logflag/README.md

 <!-- cargo-rdme start -->

+[work in progress]

 The [clap-logflag](https://crates.io/crates/clap-logflag) library adds a `--log` flag to clap based applications that allows CLI users to configure logging from the command line.
-It can log to stderr, files and syslog.
+It can log to stderr, files and syslog, powered by the [fern](https://crates.io/crates/fern) logging backend.

 ## Examples
 ```bash